tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 Chopstik ([@Chopstik][31]), [Blog][32]

-* * *My first foray into SQL Server I was fresh from MySQL and MS Access and couldn&#8217;t see past the first couple layers of tables and queries.
+* * *My first foray into SQL Server I was fresh from MySQL and MS Access and couldn't see past the first couple layers of tables and queries.
 Fast forward a few years and I was working with procedures and views and just starting to understand indexing.
 A few more years and I was working with SSRS and learning a lot more about tuning and topics like SARGability.
-SSAS, SSIS, the power of system views, backup and restore strategies, monitoring, &#8230; The deeper and further I go, the more there is to learn, and it doesn&#8217;t seem to be ending any time soon.</p>
+SSAS, SSIS, the power of system views, backup and restore strategies, monitoring, … The deeper and further I go, the more there is to learn, and it doesn't seem to be ending any time soon.</p>

 Funny anecdote/story: I was once performing destructive maintenance on a server (detaching and removing old databases) as well as rearranging data files for some active databases.
 I cleaned up all the stale Dbs and finished moving them from the old location to the new one with time to spare in my outage window.
 About an hour afterwards I received a phone call from the shipping office, who had tried all the normal troubleshooting steps (reboot, reboot again, etc) to figure out why their MS Access app was having problems.
-Halfway through walking them through checking their ethernet outlet, while literally saying something like &#8220;wiggle the cable and then try again&#8221;, I realized that there was one obscure database that a single form in their app relied on.
+Halfway through walking them through checking their ethernet outlet, while literally saying something like “wiggle the cable and then try again”, I realized that there was one obscure database that a single form in their app relied on.
 I quickly reattached the forgotten DB just in time for them to connect properly.
-The rest of my time with the company the shipping office always wiggled their ethernet cable before calling me, and I haven&#8217;t forgotten to reattach a database since.
-Sometimes it&#8217;s the lessons from when we screw up that stick with us the longest.
+The rest of my time with the company the shipping office always wiggled their ethernet cable before calling me, and I haven't forgotten to reattach a database since.
+Sometimes it's the lessons from when we screw up that stick with us the longest.

 Eli Weinstock-Herman ([@tarwn][33]), [Blog][34]